 Fear is a basic human emotion that can be triggered by different situations, which vary from person to person.
 However, game developers usually design horror games based on a general knowledge about what most players fear, which does not guarantee a satisfying horror experience for everyone.
 When a horror game aims at intensifying the fear evoked in individual players, having useful information about the fears of the current player is vital to promote more frightening experiences.
 This project explores new methods to create adaptive horror games by using player modeling techniques to identify what individual players fear and adapt the content of the game to intensify the fear evoked in players.

-- We present a new approach to create adaptive virtual reality horror games.
+- Presented a new approach to create adaptive virtual reality horror games based on machine learning and player modeling.

 Edirlei Soares de Lima; Bruno Silva; Gabriel Galam.
 Adaptive Virtual Reality Horror Games Based on Machine Learning and Player Modeling.
 Entertainment Computing, Volume 43, August 2022, 100515, 2022.
 [DOI]